mrn-aglic/examples/README.md

 # Different examples

-I'm going to use this repository to publish some examples using technologies I find interesting :-)
+I'm going to use this repository to publish some examples using technologies I find interesting.